 - Foster strategic thinking on how biological innovations could shape societies

 - Equip leaders to co-design technologies and policies to serve public interests

 - Enable diverse citizens to meaningfully engage with biological innovation

-Bio.Polis is a set of strategic initiatives of Stanford University's Department of Bioengineering, part of the School of Engineering and the School of Medicine, in partnership with the Center for International Security and Cooperation (CISAC), part of the Freeman Spogli Institute for International Studies (FSI).
-We also receive support from the Stanford Ethics, Society, & Technology (EST) Hub, part of the Stanford Presidential Initiative on Ethics & Technology.
+Bio.Polis was a of strategic initiatives of Stanford University's Department of Bioengineering, part of the School of Engineering and the School of Medicine, in partnership with the Center for International Security and Cooperation (CISAC), part of the Freeman Spogli Institute for International Studies (FSI).
+We also received support from the Stanford Ethics, Society, & Technology (EST) Hub, part of the Stanford Presidential Initiative on Ethics & Technology.

-We work with a growing number of groups across the university, the local silicon valley innovation ecosystem, the country, and the globe.
+We also worked with several number of groups across the university, the local silicon valley innovation ecosystem, the country, and the globe.

 Department of Bioengineering

 Measure, Model, Make.
 A rapidly growing and ever-evolving field of study, bioengineering combines engineering and the life sciences in ways that advance scientific discovery, healthcare and medicine, manufacturing, agriculture, education and policy.